 To mix it up at home, there aren’t many hard and fast rules.
-Robert Freeman, bartender at Husk Restaurant in Savannah, Georgia suggests dipping your toe in with classic recipes, while Allen Lancaster, master cocktail craftsman at The Bar at The Spectator Hotel in Charleston, South Carolina recommends starting with drinks you typically enjoy.
+Robert Freeman, bar consultant in Savannah, Georgia suggests dipping your toe in with classic recipes, while Allen Lancaster, master cocktail craftsman at The Bar at The Spectator Hotel in Charleston, South Carolina recommends starting with drinks you typically enjoy.

 Think about what you plan to mix with your spirit.
 “Deeper, richer flavors go best with darker spirits, and lighter, brighter flavors go best with similar liquors,” Lancaster explains.
 Remember that there are many styles of gin, tequila, rum, and mezcal, so have fun, be creative, and experiment.